Liver Transplant Saves Baby with a Rare Disorder

 A Life-Threatening Condition

 Talisha Becton was four months pregnant when she learned that Noah had ornithine transcarbamylase (OTC) deficiency, a rare genetic disorder that is severe in males.
 OTC deficiency prevents the liver from producing the OTC enzyme, causing ammonia to accumulate in the bloodstream.
 High levels of ammonia can result in permanent brain damage, coma, and death.
-Becton, the mother of three healthy children, had previously lost a son to OTC; she and Noah’s father, Daniel Mann, were devastated by the news.
+Becton, the mother of three healthy children, had previously lost a son to OTC; she and Noah’s father, Terrance Mann, were devastated by the news.

 The Only Hope for a Normal Life